Nationals vs. Pirates Player Props Betting Odds

-Player prop bet options for Bryan Reynolds, Keibert Ruiz and others are available when the Pittsburgh Pirates visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+Player prop bet options for Bryan Reynolds and others are available when the Pittsburgh Pirates visit the Washington Nationals at Nationals Park on Saturday at 1:05 PM ET.

 Bet on this matchup or its props with DraftKings!